 If treatment is not successful, the TB infection can flare up again (relapse).
 People who have relapses usually have them within 6 to 12 months after treatment.
 Treatment for relapse is based on the severity of the disease and which medicines were used during the first treatment.

-Active tuberculosis (TB) is very contagious.
+Active tuberculosis (TB) in the lungs is very contagious.
 The World Health Organization (WHO) estimates that one-third of the world's population is infected with the bacteria that cause TB.

 During treatment for TB, eat healthy foods and get enough sleep and some exercise to help your body fight the infection.